Home Dance Subfloor 1 Inch Thick Per SF

 The second layer of the dance floor subfloor is an durable layer of 5/8-inch thick raised polypropylene tiles.
 These hard snap-together tiles will fit tightly together with their interlocking subfloor design, ensuring they will not separate at the seams.

-The subfloor for dance floor spaces is made in the USA, meaning you can trust the quality of the materials used in the dance subfloor.
+The subfloor for dance spaces is made in the USA, meaning you can trust the quality of the materials used in the dance sub floor.
 The tiles all are manufactured within tolerance standards, which ensures the longevity of the floor, as well as an easy installation.

 2. Portable Design

-Should you need a dance subfloor that you can move at some time, both layers of this professional dance studio subfloor system are free floating and can be un-installed and reinstalled if needed.
+Should you need a diy subfloor for dance that you can move at some time, both layers of this professional dance studio subfloor system are free floating and can be un-installed and reinstalled if needed.

 Each individual plastic tile is small and lightweight, measuring 12 x 12 inches and covers one SF.
 These dance subfloor tiles measure 5/8 inch in thickness and weigh 1.15 pounds each, making it an ideal option for carrying to new locations.
 The foam tiles are 2x2 feet in size and cover 4 square feet per tile.
 This cushioned layer is 1/2 inch thick and ways just 1.2 pounds per foam tile.